 The purpose of the AP World History course is to develop greater understanding of the evolution of global processes and contacts, in interaction with different types of human societies.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
 The course highlights the nature of changes in international frameworks and their causes and consequences, as well as comparisons among major societies.
 It emphasizes relevant factual knowledge used in conjunction with leading interpretive issues and types of historical evidence.
 The course builds on an understanding of cultural, institutional and technological precedents that, along with geography, set the human stage.
-Periodization, explicitly discussed, forms an organizing principle for dealing with change and continuity throughout the course, along with consistent attention to contact among societies that form the core of world history as a field of study
+Periodization, explicitly discussed, forms an organizing principle for dealing with change and continuity throughout the course, along with consistent attention to contact among societies that form the core of world history as a field of study unit, and frequent Document Based Quizzes (DBQs) will be given.

-In order to incorporate these facets of the APWH course, students will have a variety of assessments.
-This will include the incorporation of primary documents and their analysis.
-Also, several essays per unit, and frequent Document Based Quizzes (DBQs) will be given.
 Quizzes in the style of the multiple-choice test, will be given in order to assess assigned reading in the textbook.
 Analysis of first hand documents will be executed in several ways.
 The most frequent style of analysis will be DBQ's.
 Other methods that will be used are graded discussions during which the instructor will pose open-ended questions and students will discuss the topic of the document with one another.
 Also, students will role-play from the different readings and re-enact the experiences of the people discussed.